Haven Institute (Gabriola Island, Canada)

-The Haven or "Haven Institute" is a centre for transformative learning situated on Gabriola Island in the Gulf Islands of British Columbia on the west coast of Canada.
+Haven Institute, or The Haven is a centre for transformative learning situated on Gabriola Island in the Gulf Islands of British Columbia on the west coast of Canada.
 Founded by Jock McKeen and Bennet Wong, the centre offers programs for personal and professional purposes, including Certificate and Diploma Programs in Group Facilitation and Counselling Skills.

-Institutional Registration and Credits
+Institutional registration and credits

 The Haven Institute is registered in the province of British Columbia as a Private Training institution in accordance with the Private Training Act (SBC 2015) Chapter 5.
 This registration is governed by the Private Training Institutions Branch (PTIB) of the Ministry of Advanced Education, Skills and Training.

 History

 In 1983, two physicians, Bennet Wong and Jock McKeen purchased the Taylor Bay Lodge on Gabriola Island, British Columbia, and transformed it into a waterfront resort and conference centre.
 They called it "a resort with a difference" because people could enter into the activities at whatever level they chose.
 Some people came with their families to enjoy a country resort; groups and agencies held conferences; others attended the numerous residential self-awareness seminars.
 Still others returned for training in counseling; currently, 95 people have graduated from the Diploma program offered by The Haven Institute.